MicrosoftDocs/quantum-docs/articles/user-guide/program-structure.md

     MeasureOneQubit();
 ```

-Note the absence of a namespace or an `@EntryPoint()`, which are not needed for Jupyter Notebooks.
+Note the absence of a user namespace or an `@EntryPoint()`, which are not needed for Jupyter Notebooks.
 Instead of an entry point, the operation is called directly in the last line.
 Also note that a `Message` statement was added to the Jupyter Notebook code to display the result.
 When running the earlier Q# program in VS Code, the built-in simulator displays the result by default.

 When using the `%%qsharp` command: